2004 24 Hours of Le Mans

 The race-winning No. 5 Audi Sport Japan Team Goh Audi R8 of Seiji Ara, Rinaldo Capello and Tom Kristensen.

 The engraved handprints of the race winners.

-The 2004 24 Hours of Le Mans (French: 72^{e} 24 Heures du Mans) was a non-championship 24 hour automobile endurance race held from 12 June to 13 at the Circuit de la Sarthe near Le Mans, France, for teams of three drivers each fielding Le Mans Prototype and Grand Touring cars.
+The 2004 24 Hours of Le Mans (French: 72^{e} 24 Heures du Mans) was a non-championship 24 hour automobile endurance race held from 12 to 13 June at the Circuit de la Sarthe near Le Mans, France, for teams of three drivers each fielding Le Mans Prototype and Grand Touring cars.
 It was the race's 72nd edition, as organised by the automotive group, the Automobile Club de l'Ouest (ACO) since 1923.
 A test day was held eight weeks before the race on 25 April.
 Approximately 200,000 people attended the race.

 Jamie Davies, Johnny Herbert and Guy Smith of Audi Sport UK Team Veloqx R8 started from pole position after Herbert set the overall fastest lap time in the fourth qualifying session.
 The car led for the majority of the first 18 hours, until a rear suspension issue caused handling issues that were resolved in the garage.
 The Audi Sport Japan Team Goh car of Seiji Ara, Rinaldo Capello and Tom Kristensen took the lead, and despite catching fire during a pit stop, Ara held off the faster Herbert for the remainder of the race to win by 41.354 seconds.
 It was Ara's first Le Mans win, Capello's second and Kristensen's sixth.
 Kristensen tied Jacky Ickx's record of six overall victories and became the first driver to win the race five times in a row Audi's fourth overall victory since its first in the 2000 edition.
 The Audi Sport UK Team Veloqx car finished second, while Champion Racing's JJ Lehto, Emanuele Pirro and Marco Werner recovered from a crash in the second hour to finish third overall.

-The Intersport Racing Lola B2K/40 car of William Bennie, Clint Field and Rick Sutherland won the Le Mans Prototype 2 (LMP2) category, finishing eight laps ahead of the Rachel Welter WR LM2001 car of Yojiro Terada, Patrice Roussel and Olivier Porta.
+The Intersport Racing Lola B2K/40 car of William Binnie, Clint Field and Rick Sutherland won the Le Mans Prototype 2 (LMP2) category, finishing eight laps ahead of the Rachel Welter WR LM2001 car of Yojiro Terada, Patrice Roussel and Olivier Porta.
 The Le Mans Grand Touring Sport (LMGTS) class was won by a Chevrolet Corvette C5-R driven by Olivier Beretta, Oliver Gavin and Jan Magnussen, with the sister car of Ron Fellows, Max Papis and Johnny O'Connell finishing eleven laps behind in second place.
 Colin McRae, Rickard Rydell and Darren Turner finished third in their Prodrive Ferrari 550-GTS Maranello.
 Porsches took the first six places in the Le Mans Grand Touring (LMGT) class, with the White Lightning Racing Porsche 911 GT3-RSR of Jörg Bergmeister, Patrick Long and Sascha Maassen winning for the second consecutive year.